timj-wood/timj-wood.github.io/_posts/2026-09-23-hawkes-processes.md

 This is the exact problem which [Unwin *et al.* (2021)](https://doi.org/10.1371/journal.pcbi.1008830) aimed to address using *Hawkes processes*.
 To do so, they separated imported from locally acquired malaria in Yunnan (China) and Eswatini, only using the timing of cases, demoting travel histories to a simple check to their answers.
 Subsequently, I wanted to understand how this is possible, so here we are.

-The rough plan is to cover:
+Aims:

-1. Enough background on random events (point processes) for understanding.
+1. Cover enough background on random events (point processes) to understand Hawkes processes.
-2. The definition of Hawkes processes themselves.
+2. Define Hawkes processes.
-3. Simulation of a "fake" malaria outbreak.
+3. Simulate a malaria outbreak.
-4. What can occur when you apply real data.
+4. Discuss what can occur when you apply real data.

 # (Some) Background